ENDEAVOUR HILLS STAR JOURNAL

 Council considers PPP to fund smaller Hub

-A public-private partnership is being explored to co-fund a scaled-down Dandenong Community Hub project.
+A public-private partnership may be explored to co-fund a scaled-down Dandenong Community Hub project.

 Greater Dandenong councillors voted on 8 December to halve the “oversized” proposed facility to keep it within its $30 million budget, as well as a possible PPP including “any air rights” above the site.